Frequently Asked Travel Questions

 A good budget hack to traveling is approaching it as if you were a local, not a tourist.
 This might save you some money and keep you from falling into expensive tourist traps.

-If you have anymore questions about travel or bucket lists, I will try to answer them to the best of my ability.
+If you have anymore questions about adventure travel or bucket lists, I will try to answer them to the best of my ability.